Jenniferdersjant/Final_project/README.md

-## Do Bitcoin tweets predict the Bitcoin prices?
+## Do tweets on Bitcoin predict the price of Bitcoin?

 ## Table of contents